tkumar98/SNscalar/README.md

 ---

 ## Repository Structure

 .
-├── bremsstrahlung/ # Code + outputs for NN bremsstrahlung channel

-├── pion_conversion/ # Code + outputs for pion conversion channel

-├── README.md # Project documentation
+├── bremsstrahlung/       # Code and outputs for the NN bremsstrahlung channel ├── pion_conversion/      # Code and outputs for the pion conversion channel └── README.md             # Project documentation

 ---